February 24, 2022

 More

-11 Black Filmmakers You Should Know
+11 Black Filmmakers Beyond Spike Lee You Need to Watch

 By Lisa Kennedy, Yes, Spike Lee.
 This director (as well as writer and actor) is one of the best-known and -lauded filmmakers (Black or otherwise) of our time, and for good reason.
 But it’s high time movie lovers expanded their knowledge beyond Lee, because there’s a deep bench of talented directors who’ve made films we’ve